TheDolentCity/paladins-of-awoudan/src/content/docs/rules/character-creation.md

 Strikers specialize in dealing lots of damage to a single target at a time.
 They are offensive characters who rely on movement to position themselves in the perfect place to strike their intended target.
 Strikers are at their best when they are isolated from most combatants.

-- Paladin of the Umber Trees (primary role)
+- Paladin of the Umber Pines (primary role)
 - Paladin of the Red Wood (primary or secondary role)
 - Paladin of the Azure Mountain (secondary role)
 - Paladin of the Sable Spire (secondary role)